CumulusNetworks/docs/content/version/cumulus-linux-343/Layer-Three/Network-Topology.md

 Routing algorithms compute shortest paths between two end stations where shortest is typically the lowest path cost.
 Each link is assigned a metric or cost.
-By default, a link’s cost is a function of the link speed.
+By default, a link's cost is a function of the link speed.
 The higher the link speed, the lower its cost.
 A 10G link has a higher cost than a 40G or 100G link, but a lower cost than a 1G link.
 Thus, the link cost is a measure of its traffic carrying capacity.